hwcoe/hwcoe-ufl/Readme.md

 Changelog
 ---------
+### 3.2.2
+- Adjust profile layout at medium screen widths
+- Allow display of 1 or 2 profile items

 ### 3.2.1
 - Make the `button_link` rather than `button_text` attribute enable the button in `[ufl-card]` shortcode
 - Add default text to `button_text` in `[ufl-card]` shortcode